telefonicaid/perseo-fe/documentation/plain_rules.md

    }
 }
 ```

+Note that using NGSIv2 the BloodPressure attribute is a Number and therefore it is not necessary to use `cast()`.

 ### HTTP request action
 Makes an HTTP request to an URL specified in `url` inside `parameters`, sending a body built from `template`.